3drobotics/solodevguide/book/example-dronekit.md

 ## Retrieve parameters

-The vehicle object can then be used to access attributes, as shown:
+The vehicle attributes can then be read, as shown:

 ```py
 # Get all vehicle attributes (state)